 This is written for visitors starting out in Lincoln, but you can start from anywhere, and go in either direction.

 Head west from Lincoln on Route 112, also known as the Kancamagus Highway.
 Drive under route 93 and into the town of North Woodstock.
 Turn right at the light and head north on Route 3 for about two miles.
 (Note Wayne’s Market on the left.
 They have an amazing selection of local beers and the best sandwiches anywhere.
 If you’re passing by during the lunch hour, consider picking up your picnic lunch here.)
-On the right will be a small old-fashioned authentic diner, The Sunny Day Diner.
+On the right, a mile or so north, will be a small old-fashioned authentic diner, The Sunny Day Diner.
 Stop here for breakfast.
 (Try the hash if you’re hungry and plan to hike a little today!)

 After breakfast, there are a few choices you can make as you continue north on Route 3.
 I’ll try to give some average times to each activity.

 Continue driving north.
 You will be heading toward Franconia Notch with Cannon Mountain on your left and the Franconia Ridge, comprised of Mounts Lafayette, Lincoln, Little Haystack and Flume on your right.
 On your right, you will see the entrance for The Flume.
 The Flume is a spectacular gorge cut into the mountains.
 If you are interested, you can Google plenty of great photos and consider a visit.
 I would budget 90 minutes and $16 per adult.
 Here’s their website.
 You should consider the Flume if you have people with limited mobility or who have concerns about tramping off into the woods.
 You should not consider it if you want to instead visit Sabbady Falls, which is as spectacular and is free aside from a $3 parking charge.
+(Update!
+As of September 25th, Sabbaday Falls has been closed for trail repair.)
 See more below.
 And, just in case you decide to hike Mt.
-Pemigewasset, note the location of the Flume, for the trailhead to this lovely hike is in the northernmost corner of the Flume’s parking lot.
+Pemigewasset, note the location of The Flume, the trailhead to this lovely hike is in the northernmost corner of The Flume’s parking lot.
 (Don’t hike Pemigewasset today if you intend to drive the whole circle tour.)

 You will next pass the Mount Washington Hotel… or maybe you’ll pull in and have a look around.
 This hotel is one of only a few surviving hotels from an era of opulence.
 It was built in the early 1900s and was the location of the formation of the World Bank, the International Monetary Fund and establishment of the Gold Standard.
 It’s a spectacular place, and a great spot to visit, have lunch or tea and soak in the elegance of a bygone era.